cjratcliff/recruitment-ml/README.md

 ```

 ### Running tests
 Two tests are included to check the preprocessing code works as intended.
+To run them:
 ```
 python3 test.py
 ```